 While it seems gamblers could redeem the change from the cage via a separate voucher, the complaint alleges this was not sufficiently detailed to patrons.

 At the base of these complaints is an allegation that the defendant US retail casinos have been imposing a “tax” on patrons through their cash-out systems.
-According to the plaintiffs (both lawsuits are nearly identical), the problem arises when a player decides to stop playing a slot machine but still has remaining credits.
+According to the plaintiffs (both lawsuits are nearly identical), the problem arises when a player decides to stop playing a real money slot machine but still has remaining credits.

 Historically, when a player wanted to cash out from a machine, the machine would dispense coins to the player.
 In many contemporary machines, a voucher is printed, which displays a credited amount.